mongodb/docs/source/server-status.rst

    ``uptimeEstimate`` provides the uptime as calculated from MongoDB's internal course-grained time.

-TODO what is course-grained timing?
+TODO what is course-grained timing in this context

 .. describe:: localTime